-Consistent with the approach in Western Riverside County, a minimum of 12.5% of annual revenues shall be allocated, at the discretion of CVAG, to preserve the Coachella Valley's natural areas, including fulfillment of the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP).
-CVAG shall allocate sufficient revenues set-aside for the above purposes to the Coachella Valley Conservation Commission (CVCC) for habitat acquisition and/or endowment purposes until the CVMSHCP reserve assembly and endowment obligations are met to fill any funding gaps for the long-term administration, land management, and monitoring of the CVMSHCP.
+The Traffic Relief Plan recognizes regional, state, and federal environmental protection requirements when building infrastructure projects, including compliance with the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP) administered by the Coachella Valley Conservation Commission, and the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
 Funding related to this Plan shall not relieve any Permittees under the MSHCPs of their pre-existing obligations to the fulfillment of the CVMSHCP.
-Funding for these programs has an inherent benefit to the environment but also helps expedite permitting and completion of transportation projects.
+Funding efforts like these have an inherent benefit to the environment but also help expedite permitting and completion of transportation projects.